-French and Italian are both Romance languages, which means that they are derived from Vulgar Latin, the language of the Roman Empire.
+French and Italian are both Romance languages, which means that they are derived from Latin, which was the language of the Roman Empire.

 First of all, French and Italian are similar in their general reputation.
-For some reason, possibly connected to history or culture, French and Italian are known as languages of love.
+For some reason, possibly connected to history or culture, they are both known as languages of love.

 As far as grammar is concerned, the two languages display a certain connection.